Vivekanand-R/AI-Product-Framework/README.md

 3. The Illusion of “Data-Driven” Decisions: Data rarely speaks clearly — sometimes it could be biased, and maybe incomplete.
 Balance data with intuition, qualitative insights, and context, rather than hiding behind dashboards.

-Example: Nokia Market Research Before iPhone: Nokia relied on internal market data showing dominant handset sales and assumed no imminent disruption.
+Example: Nokia's Market Research Before iPhone: Nokia relied on internal market data showing dominant handset sales and assumed no imminent disruption.
 Focus: The data reflected the past, not emerging Common consumer Interests for smartphones with apps and touchscreens.
 Nokia missed to see the shift, clinging to misleading comfort in market share metrics while Apple reshaped the landscape.

 4. Shiny Object Syndrome:  Team often get distracted by new trends (AI, Web3, etc.).
 Filter noise from real opportunities, guiding leadership back to strategic focus without dropping enthusiasm.